timmyha/timmyha/README.md

 ## recent projects

-[porfolio](https://timmyha.vercel.app), built with ReactJs and styled-components.
+[my porfolio](https://timmyha.vercel.app), built with ReactJs and styled-components.

 [crashpad](https://crashpad.vercel.app), an AirBnb-like short-term rental app for vagrants, written in ReactJs with Firebase and react-router.
 Styled with CSS via styled-components.
 Maps provided by OpenStreetMap via LeafletJs.
 Geocoding by the wonderful [Free Geocoding API](https://geocode.maps.co/).